betterscientificsoftware/bssw.io/Articles/Blog/WhenIsBetterToWriteAutomatedTests-src.md

 Adjectives like "minor", "obvious", "easy", and "hard" are all subjective and do not have precise definitions.
 For example, while for one person might consider these five criteria as "minor", "obvious", "easy", "easy" and "hard", another person may consider them "significant", "non-obvious", "not easy", "painful", and/or "tractable".
-For example, if one does not know the sensing, separation, and fake collaborators strategies for unit testing described in "Working Effectively with Legacy Code", then one might think that adding automated tests for a piece of software is "hard" while another more skilled, knowledgeable, and/or experienced developer might consider adding tests for that piece of software to be quite tractable.
+For example, if one does not know the sensing, separation, and fake collaborators strategies for unit testing described in *Working Effectively with Legacy Code*, then one might think that adding automated tests for a piece of software is "hard" while another more skilled, knowledgeable, and/or experienced developer might consider adding tests for that piece of software to be quite tractable.

 ## Summary